 Preparing consultancy proposals is challenging when you’ve never done it before, and estimating the project costs is one of the most difficult aspects.
 Recently a consultant who was just starting out booked a mentoring session with me to look over his first consultancy proposal.
 The costs he had estimated didn’t seem quite right and when I asked him how he had come up with those costs, he said ‘I just guessed’.
 Rookie mistake and a very important one not to make.
 Quote too much and it will exclude you from the race, too little and you’ll be out of pocket and working some of your days with no pay.

-Here are 3 tips to help you avoid making this mistake.
+Here are 3 tips to help you avoid costing mistakes.

-Tip 1: Walk your way through the project and identify major tasks
+Tip 1: Work your way through the project and identify major tasks

 Break the project down into key phases; in my experience the following works well for the majority of projects.